63rd Mechanized Brigade (Ukraine)

-The 63rd Separate Mechanized Brigade (63-тя окрема механізована бригада) is a brigade of the Ukrainian Ground Forces formed in 2017.
+The 63rd Mechanized Brigade (63-тя окрема механізована бригада) is a brigade of the Ukrainian Ground Forces formed in 2017.

 History

+In October 2017, the brigade arrived in the ATO zone.
 The brigade participated in the strategic command and staff exercise "Cossack Will" once more in September 2019 as the main unit, which was utilized during the practical phase.
 The fact that the units were outfitted with their own weapons and military hardware marked a significant departure from 2017.
 The staff demonstrated high skill, tenacity, and the capacity to successfully complete tasks as assigned.
 The brigade received high praise from both the exercise leadership and the command of the Ground Forces of the Ukrainian Armed Forces, according to the exercise results.

+During the Russian invasion of Ukraine, starting in April, the brigade fought in the Kherson-Mykolaiv direction, taking part in battles for the right bank of the Dnieper.
+In November 2022, it took part in the liberation of Kherson.
+From December 15, 2022, the brigade was transferred to Bakhmut.

+By January 2024, the brigade was operating in the Luhansk Oblast near the village of Dibrova.
+In March 2024, the brigade's units took part in an operation to target Russian positions west of Kreminna in the Luhansk Oblast.

 Structure

-As of 2023, the brigade's structure is as follows:
+As of 2024, the brigade's structure is as follows: